-Soil Stratigraphy may vary between boring locations.
+Soil Stratigraphy may vary across the site.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.
+If the construction crew encounters, at the time of grade beam excavations or during utility trench excavations, conditions such as abundant gravel, fill material, or sand seams, please contact InTEC.